jgoergen/AzureExamples/Code/StorageBlob/Readme.md

     You can encrypt data at rest as an option when you create the storage account You can also connect via https, but the only way to do this with a custom domain is via a CDN Container access types
-        private: no one can get the the data within over the public internet
+        private / off: no one can get the the data within over the public internet
-        blob: public access, but only with the url to the files over the internet
+        blob: public access for downloading only, but only with the url to the files over the internet
         container: public access to container file list and files over the internet When you need to authorize code such as JavaScript in a user's web browser or a mobile phone app to access data in Azure Storage, one approach is to use an application in web role as a proxy: the user's device authenticates with the web role, which in turn authorizes access to storage resources.
 In this way, you can avoid exposing your storage account keys on insecure devices.
 However, this places a big overhead on the web role because all the data transferred between the user's device and the storage service must pass through the web role.
 You can avoid using a web role as a proxy for the storage service by using Shared Access Signatures (SAS), sometimes in conjunction with Cross-Origin Resource Sharing headers (CORS).
 Using SAS, you can allow your user's device to make requests directly to a storage service by means of a limited access token.
 For example, if a user wants to upload a photo to your application, your web role can generate and send to the user's device a SAS token that grants permission to write to a specific blob or container for the next 30 minutes (after which the SAS token expires).